Style Guide

 .
 For example Style Guide - Headings

 All headings should use capitalization following APA convention.
-For detailed guidelines see the APA heading style guide.
+For detailed guidelines see the APA heading style guide and this can be tested with the Vale tool and running vale .

 Footnotes